 DAY 1 – Meet at 8 AM in the parking lot of the Apple Bowl where we can leave vehicles for the day if need be.
 The address for the Apple Bowl is 1555 Burtch Road, Kelowna, BC, V1Y 6R9.
-From here we will carpool and drive a short distance to Mission Creek where we will look for a roosting Western Screech-Owl.
+Our first stop this morning is at Mission Creek where we will look for a roosting Western Screech-Owl.
 With a little luck we’ll add some other species here such as Pygmy Nuthatch, Pileated Woodpecker or American Dipper.
 Next, we’ll make our way north through the Glenmore Valley, stopping in at Robert Lake, excellent for a variety of waterfowl and other wetland species.
 From Robert Lake we’ll carry on to Lake Country and Beaver Lake Road.
 As we ascend the grassland habitat that dominates the first few km of the road, we’ll pause to look for Western and Mountain bluebirds, Western Meadowlarks, Say’s Phoebes, migrating raptors and more.
 Once we enter the forest, birds of a different type will begin to appear with species such as Red-breasted Nuthatch, Mountain Chickadee, Golden-crowned Kinglet, Brown Creeper and Red Crossbill all likely.
 We should encounter woodpeckers such as returning Red-naped Sapsuckers, and with luck Pileated, Hairy, Downy and perhaps American Three-toed woodpeckers.
 Northern Pygmy-Owl is possible along Beaver Lake Road today also.
 At some point along the road we will pause to have a picnic lunch.
-As we reach higher elevations Pacific Wrens and Varied Thrush should be encountered, along with Gray Jay and with luck Pine Grosbeak.
+As we reach higher elevations Pacific Wrens and Varied Thrush should be encountered, along with Canada Jay and with luck Pine Grosbeak.
 Anywhere along the road edge in the forested sections of Beaver Lake Road we could spot a Ruffed Grouse.
 We will return to Kelowna in the mid-to-late afternoon, most likely around 4 PM and have a break for a couple of hours.
-Anyone who wants to join for dinner at the White Spot can do so.
-I will inform people of the time for dinner during the day on Apr 7.
-The address for White Spot in Kelowna is 2190 Harvey Ave, Kelowna, BC, V1Y 6G8.
 After dinner we’ll do some owling, in search of Northern Saw-whet Owl, Barred Owl and if road conditions permit, we’ll try for Boreal Owl.

 At Vaseux Lake we’ll walk the boardwalk to see what we can find.
 Possibilities include early migrants such as Marsh Wren, Yellow-rumped Warblers and Ruby-crowned Kinglets.
 The new viewing tower is quite impressive and we’ll see what we can find from this sheltered triple deck structure.
 Next, a stop at the Vaseux Cliffs will be in order, where we hope to find Canyon Wren, Chukar, White-throated Swift, Golden Eagle and other species.
 This is a great area to spot Bighorn Sheep as well.
-At this point, we’ll head for Oliver and our motel where well check in and take a break before heading for dinner.
+At this point, we’ll head for Oliver and our motel.

 After dinner we’ll try some more owling, along Road 22, where on past trips we have found Great Horned Owls and Northern Saw-whet Owls.
 Though uncommon, there is always the chance of spotting a Barn Owl or a Long-eared Owl here.